-During a recent trip to Cancun, I was able to scratch one really fun item off my bucket list — I was able to swim in a cenote (underground cave) for the first time.
+During a recent trip to Cancún, I was able to scratch one really fun item off my bucket list — I was able to swim in a cenote (underground cave) for the first time.
 And yes, it was just as cool as it sounds!
-I visited the Cenote Hubiku, which lies deep in the jungle of the Yucatan Peninsula.
+I visited Cenote Hubiku, which lies deep in the jungle of the Yucatán Peninsula.

-The Cenote Hubiku was about a two hour and fifteen minute bus ride from our hotel in Cancun.
-If you plan to rent a car and drive yourself, note that there are few places to stop for food or fuel.
-Take snacks, bug spray, lots of water, and make sure to fill up with gas prior to departure.
-Definitely wear comfortable shoes!
+⭐Insider Tip: If you plan to rent a car and drive yourself, note that there are few places to stop for food or fuel.
+Take snacks, bug spray, and lots of water.
+Make sure to fill up with gas prior to your departure, and definitely wear comfortable shoes!
 You also need pesos to pay for the few areas where there are toll roads.
 (We didn't have to worry about that, since we opted for the all-inclusive tour.)

 Arriving at Cenote Hubiku

-Once we made it past the souvenir shop, we were stopped by a photographer who wanted to take a picture of us.
-We obliged, and later you'll learn why he needed it!
+Once we made it past the souvenir shop, a photographer asked us to pose together for a picture.
+We obliged, and later you'll learn why he needed the photo!

-After the photo, we had the option of swimming in the cenote or visiting the Don Tedeo Tequila Museum and sampling tequila.
+After our snapshot, we had the option of swimming in the cenote or visiting the Don Tedeo Tequila Museum and sampling tequila.
 Since I have a habit of making very bad decisions when I drink tequila, we wisely opted for the cenote!

 It is commonly believed that the remains were from sacrificial offerings during Mayan eras of extreme drought.
 Both people and animals were tossed into the deep waters and left to drown in an effort appease Chaac and bring much needed rain.
 Divers have also discovered gold and jewels.

-Life jackets are available near the lockers if you're concerned and think you may need one, and towels are provided with the entry fee.
-(Note: Our entry fee was included with the tour, but if you're visiting on your own expect to pay a nominal fee to enter.)
+Life jackets are available near the lockers, and towels are provided with the entry fee.
+Since our tour was all-inclusive, we didn't pay anything.
+If you're visiting on your own, expect to pay a nominal fee (less than $3).

 Getting Sidetracked by Monkeys

-Although it's difficult to see them in the pictures, Cenote Hubiku is full of tiny black catfish.
+In case you're curious, this particular cenote is about 150 feet deep and it's full of tiny black catfish.
 We saw hundreds of them!
 They didn't bother us, we didn't bother them, and it was pretty peaceful to watch them swimming all around us.

-Once we finished our swim and headed back to our tour bus, we discovered we'd picked up a few additional passengers.
+Once we finished our swim and headed back to our bus, we discovered we'd picked up additional passengers.
 They came bearing tequila from the museum and received a hearty welcome from our entire tour group!
-They proceeded to pour samples of flavored tequila and passed them out to everyone — even the teenagers.
+They proceeded to pour samples of flavored tequila and passed them out to everyone — even the teenagers, much to our surprise.

 Advance Planning for Your Trip